WISDEM/CCBlade/docs/theory.rst

 This approach allows the BEM equations to be reduced to a one-dimensional residual function as a function of :math:`\phi`:

 .. math::
-    f(\phi) = \frac{\sin\phi}{1-a(\phi)} - \frac{\cos\phi}{\lambda_r (1+a^\prime(\phi))}  = 0
+    R(\phi) = \frac{\sin\phi}{1-a(\phi)} - \frac{\cos\phi}{\lambda_r (1+a^\prime(\phi))}  = 0

-:num:`Figure #f-fig` shows the typical behavior of :math:`f(\phi)` over the range :math:`\phi \in (0, \pi/2]`.
+:num:`Figure #f-fig` shows the typical behavior of :math:`R(\phi)` over the range :math:`\phi \in (0, \pi/2]`.
 Almost all solutions for wind turbines fall within this range (for the provable convergence properties to be true, solutions outside of this range must also be considered).
-The referenced paper :cite:`Ning2013A-simple-soluti` demonstrates through mathematical proof that the methodology will always find a bracket to a zero of :math:`f(\phi)` without any singularities in the interior.
+The referenced paper :cite:`Ning2013A-simple-soluti` demonstrates through mathematical proof that the methodology will always find a bracket to a zero of :math:`R(\phi)` without any singularities in the interior.
 This proof, along with existing proofs for root-finding methods like Brent's method :cite:`Brent1971An-algorithm-wi`, implies that a solution is guaranteed.
 Furthermore, not only is the solution guaranteed, but it can be found efficiently and in a continuous manner.
 This behavior allows the use of gradient-based algorithms to solve rotor optimization problems much more effectively than with traditional BEM solution approaches.

 .. _f-fig: